-We believe that the majority of our programs will face limited competition as there are no approved disease-modifying therapies for the treatment of the GAN, GM2 gangliosidosis, CLN7 disease, CLN1 disease, Rett syndrome, SLC6A1-related disorder, SLC13A5 disorder, Fragile X syndrome, Angelman syndrome or the other development programs in our pipeline.
+We believe that the majority of our programs will face limited competition as there are no approved disease-modifying therapies for the treatment of the GAN, Rett syndrome, or the other development programs in our pipeline.
 However, we are aware that our competitors are developing product candidates for the treatment of diseases that our product candidates will target.
-With respect to TSHA-101, we are aware that Sio Gene Therapies is developing AXO-AAV-GM2 for the treatment of GM2 gangliosidosis, and with respect to TSHA-102.
-We are also aware that the Rett Syndrome Research Trust, Amicus Therapeutics, or Amicus, and Sarepta Therapeutics have disclosed the existence of discovery-stage gene therapy programs for the treatment of Rett syndrome.
-With respect to TSHA-118, we are aware that Amicus, in collaboration with Nationwide Children's Hospital, is developing a gene therapy product candidate for CLN1 disease.
+With respect to TSHA-102, we are aware that Neurogene has a clinical stage gene therapy program for the treatment of Rett syndrome.
+We are also aware that Alcyone Therapeutics, the Rett Syndrome Research Trust, Amicus Therapeutics, Shape Therapeutics and Sarepta Therapeutics have disclosed the existence of discovery-stage gene therapy programs for the treatment of Rett syndrome.